SeungjuShin93/portfolio/README.md

 # portfolio

-This is my personal portfolio website! a pure-css based responsive website using grid and flexbox
+This is my personal portfolio website built as a responsive website based on pure CSS and Vanilla-JS.